xnought/console.me/README.md

 # console.me

 They ask about the product, but not how you are doing.

-We need someone to console us.
-Finally, console.me
+You can request to be consoled by asking your cpu nicely: `console.me(); // pretty please :)`

 ## Usage